 Solution: Pinpoint transferable skills and find other ways to gain experience.
 Highlight examples on your resume that show how you've helped companies save money, create efficiencies, and find new business — these skills are valued by any firm.
 Also show your abilities to train, learn, take on new duties and collaborate.
 Gain relevant experience by volunteering your time with an organization that needs your skills.
 If you're interested in the marketing field, for instance, offer to redesign the website, write a blog or plan a fundraising event.
 Add that experience to your resume and LinkedIn profile.

 Solution: Think carefully and consult others.
 Before you invest substantial time and money in another degree, know the expected return on your investment.
 Talk to people in the field to see if it's a must-have or nice-to-have in your chosen industry.
 In some situations, a certification or technical skill may be in greater demand — and command higher pay — than a master's degree.

 Solution: Change your mindset from what you need to what the market will pay.
 Hiring managers don't base a salary decision on what you need or want; their focus is on supply and demand.
 Highly specialized skill sets that are in short supply command higher pay.
 If salaries in your field are too low, consider taking on extra work as a contract employee or pursuing a different industry.

 The job search can be isolating, particularly when you spend most days behind a computer looking online for jobs.
 Leads to new contacts and jobs can come from anywhere, so spend time interacting with new people at volunteer activities and industry events.

 Finally, make sure you build a strong network during your job search and keep it active throughout your career.
 Paul McDonald, senior executive director at Robert Half and national advisory board member for Enactus, an organization that connects student, academic and business leaders through entrepreneurial-based projects, suggests adding these people to your circle:

-Mentors — These are seasoned people in the industry who can offer insight on tough career and job search decisions.
+- Mentors — These are seasoned people in the industry who can offer insight on tough career and job search decisions.
 They can help you steer clear of mistakes they made along the way.